How Brand Owners Can Boost RevenuesWritten by Steve Bonsell

 The principles sound obvious, so why are so many customers left disappointed at the end of a shopping mission?
 If we break down each of the elements and their many dependences within each, all contribute to an empty shelf.
 Not one issue alone can solve the problem, it’s not just making more stock available across the retail estate, all actions are interlinked.

 In this fast-paced world, we are caught in reaction mode rather than prevention.
 Can the use of data through technology help predict problems before they arise at the shelf, giving a Brand or Retailer a chance to prevent problems?

 Knowledge is king, and if knowledge in this case is ‘data,’ can data identify Availability & Visibility patterns?
-Using audit and compliance data, overlaid with supply chain and inventory data, it can further be enhanced with historic and current EPoS data.
+Using audit and compliance data, overlaid with supply chain and inventory data, it can further be enhanced with historic and current POS data.
 Some of the challenges of empty shelves can be predicted before they happen.

 Can Technology Help Identify Sales Driver and Boost Revenues?

 Through the use of StayinFront’s Sales Force Automation software, combined with the power of StayinFront RDI, intelligent insights and analysis and preventative measures can be put in place to ensure the principle of DAVP are closer monitored and ensure sales are maximized at the shelf.